dbentler/NYC-Subway-From-GTFS-Data/README.md

 # Dependencies
 matplotlib

-You can also run `pip install requirements.txt`.
+You can also run `pip install -r requirements.txt`.